21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

 You can set up a bake sale at:

 Consider selling drinks like water and coffee alongside your baked goods.
-It’s also a good idea to promote the sale on your cheerleading website and in the local area with posters.
+It’s also a good idea to promote the sale on your cheerleading website and in the local area with flyers.

 2. Host a Dance-A-Thon

-A Dance-a-thon is a fun and energetic way to raise funds for your cheerleading team.
-It’s also simple to set up:
+A dance-a-thon is a fun and energetic way to raise funds for your cheerleading team.
+It’s also simple to set up!
+Here are the steps to follow:

 Sell snacks, drinks, and cheerleading merchandise to raise additional money.
 Remember to keep the energy high and people dancing!